Ante Establishment

 in-house entertainment: an old man who takes out his artificial eye for the kids

-cultural sensitivities: lose the Trump hat
+cultural sensitivities: lose the MAGA hat

 conservative: lose the rainbow flag beach towel